wp-plugins/wp-gpx-maps/readme.txt

 1. showspeed: show speed inside the chart (default is FALSE)

 1. showhr: show heart rate inside the chart (default is FALSE)

+1. showele: show elevation data inside the chart (default is TRUE)

 1. showcad: show cadence inside the chart (default is FALSE)